Today you’ll learn the best RSI settings for day trading. This indicator is popular to traders to find suitable set-ups.

 You can’t use stop-loss here, and you should not leave your screen to prevent a catastrophe.

-Day trading is not easy to do because you need more time to monitor your trades.
+Day trading is difficult to do because you need more time to monitor your trades.

 Larry Connor’s exit strategy is through strength to make sure that there are buyers.